 They aligned themselves with the Jacobite (Catholic) rebellion against the Protestants of William III.
-The Battle of the Boyne in July 1690 put the Jacobites to flight and the Rapparees were hunted down by Williamite troops.
-The few that were left gave up their harassment of English forces and turned to the apolitical activity of bandits.
+The Battle of the Boyne in July 1690 put the Jacobites in flight, and the Rapparees were hunted down by Williamite troops.
+The few that avoided capture gave up their harassment of English forces and turned to the apolitical activity of bandits.

 The Irish Highwaymen

 The romantic notion of the highwayman is one who robs the rich but not the poor.
 That characterization doesn’t always hold up on close examination as some who followed the trade the out-and-out villainous thugs.